astar313/ARIS/README.md

       - Text chunks received via `receive_text_chunk` are assembled and displayed in the chatbox.
       - Base64 encoded audio chunks received via `receive_audio_chunk` are queued and played back using the Web Audio API (`AudioContext`).
       - Data received via `weather_update`, `map_update`, `executable_code_received`, and `search_results_update` updates the state, causing the respective widgets to render or update.
-    - The `AiVisualizer` component changes appearance based on Ada's status (idle, listening, speaking).
+    - The `AiVisualizer` component changes appearance based on ARIS's status (idle, listening, speaking).
     - The `WebcamFeed` component handles accessing the user's camera, displaying the feed (mirrored), and capturing frames.
     - Other widgets (`Weather`, `Map`, `Code`, `Search`) are displayed conditionally when relevant data is received from the backend.